charlax/professional-programming/training/front-end/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Introduction to front-end programming
+# Introduction to front-end programming for back-end developers

 ## Goal of this training